zio/zio-kafka/docs/migrating-to-zio-kafka-3.md

 # 3. `restartStreamOnRebalancing` mode

-This mode is longer be available in zio-kafka 3.
+This mode is no longer available in zio-kafka 3.
 With `restartStreamOnRebalancing` all streams are ended during a rebalance, even when the partition for that stream was not revoked.
 One of its purposes was to enable transactional consuming.
 Since zio-kafka 3 however, transactional consuming no longer needs this mode.